ialeksandrov/password-manager/README.md

 # password-manager

 This simple cli tool has two abilities at the moment:
-- generate password with custom length (provided by the user)
+- generate password with custom length (provided by the user).
-- save the generated password and display it.
 - show list of all saved passwords.
-- show last saved password.
 - Remove old passwords.
 - Add custom passwords.